Salburun

 USSR stamp, 1988.
 The rider with his Taigan and his bird of prey are symbolic of the Kyrgyz hunter.

-Salburun (Kyrgyz : Салбуурун) is a traditional kind of hunt in Kyrgyzstan and Central Asia, involving falconry, archery and sometimes mounted archery, as well as hunting with Taigan.
+Salburun (Kyrgyz : Салбуурун) is a traditional kind of hunting among the Kyrgyz of Central Asia, involving falconry, archery (sometimes mounted), as well as use of a taigan.

-At the end of Salburun contests, the winners of the different disciplines receive an award; the main disciplines are:
+At the end of Salburun contests, the winners of the different disciplines receive an award.
+The main disciplines are: